Sparkling Wines: Ring in the New Year with a Splash of Bubbly!

 Here at home, Ontario produces excellent sparkling wines.
 Both Niagara and Prince Edward County have the same cool-climate climate, limestone-based soils and grape varieties as the Champagne in France with ideal conditions for sparkling wine production.

 Sparkling wines come in a great range of sweetness levels, from dry to sweet and are labeled according to their dryness, with extra brut being the driest, followed by brut, extra sec, sec, demi-sec and doux.

 From the vineyards planted on the rolling hills along the Niagara Escarpment comes this juicy sparkler.
-Vinified in the Méthode Traditionnelle from Chardonnay grapes only, Featherstone Cuvée Joy won Best Sparkling Wine of the Year at the 2015 All Canadian Wine Championships.
+Vinified in the Méthode Traditionnelle from Chardonnay grapes only, Featherstone Cuvée Joy won Best Sparkling Wine of the Year at 2015 All Canadian Wine Championships.
 Instead of the traditional mushroom-style cork, it’s closed by the bottle cap for easy access (no sabering required).
-Well balanced and complex with crisp acidity and aromas and flavours of lemon drops, ripe apples and buttery brioche mingle on the tongue in a cloud of fine, persistent bubbles.
+Well-balanced and complex with crisp acidity and aromas and flavors of lemon drops, ripe apples, and buttery brioche mingle on the tongue in a cloud of fine, persistent bubbles.

 Rich and complex Niagara vintage sparkler, vinified with hand-picked 100% estate grown Chardonnay from the Short Hills Bench vineyard, crafted with great finesse and elegance.
 Abundant aromas and flavours of lemon drops and buttery apple pie, subtle floral notes and pronounced minerality.
 Fine, persistent bubbles, and a lingering creamy finish.
 Great served with smoked salmon crostini, sprinkled with capers and finished with a splash of lemon juice.